aspose-psd/Aspose.PSD-Documentation/net/developer-guide/_index.md

 ---

 ## **Articles in this section**
 This page contains the most common guide on how to work with PSD and Ai Files via C# locally, using your own web-service and other cases.
-You can look at our and our customers' [PSD format show-cases.](/psd/net/showcases/)
+You can look at our and our customers [PSD format show-cases.](/psd/net/showcases/)
 ### **File Formats and Features Description**
 Aspose.PSD specialized in PSD Format and Ai Format manipilation.
 All possible business tasks with these formats can be solved with our PSD SDK.